-Here are some healthy snacks that are easy to make, that will fit in your gym bag or purse, and of course are high in protein content:
+Here are a few high protein snacks that are easy to make, and you can easily fit them in your bag or purse:

 Nuts and seeds